Artificial Intelligence in Drug Discovery: Applications and Techniques: Drug Discovery Overview

-Given the necessity of a clear understanding on both drug discovery applications and AI techniques, this perspective starts from general aspects in drug discovery and then moves on to AI-driven drug discovery, covering data resources, molecule representations, model architectures, and learning paradigms.
-The structure of this perspective is depicted in Fig~\ref{fgr:roadmap}.
+Given the necessity of a clear understanding on both drug discovery applications and AI techniques, this survey starts from general aspects in drug discovery and then moves on to AI-driven drug discovery, covering data resources, molecule representations, model architectures, and learning paradigms.
+The organization of this survey is depicted in Fig~\ref{fgr:roadmap}.

-Notably, current literature on the model architectures and learning paradigms is often fragmented.
-More often than not, the rationale behind the choice of a model is because it had not been previously investigated \cite{mercado2020practical}.
-To gain more insights on the strengths and weaknesses of these AI techniques, we put a focus on the model architectures and learning paradigms on the surveyed papers.
-We also try to organize these works in a chronological order so as to show development over these years.
-Finally, we highlight existing challenges and future directions in the Discussion.
+Notably, current literature on the AI techniques is often fragmented.
+More often than not, the rationale behind the choice of a technique is simply because it has not been previously investigated \cite{mercado2020practical}.
+To gain more insights into the strengths and weaknesses of these AI techniques, we focus on the model architectures and learning paradigms.
+We also try to present the surveyed works chronologically so as to reflect the technical development over the years.
+Finally, we highlight existing challenges and future directions (see Section~\ref{sec5} ``Discussion").